ericallanwest/ericallanwest.github.io/README.md

 - Middle school and high school math teacher and elementary school math remediation tutor.
 - Sponsor for Chess Club and MathCounts Club/Team.
 - Developed curriculum for summer enrichment courses on Japanese logic puzzles and video game design.
-- Presented workshops at state (VCTM) and local conferences on standards-based grading and logic puzzles.
+- Presented workshops at state and local conferences on standards-based grading and logic puzzles.

 **Teaching Assistant** - Radford University (2013-2017)
 - Developed curriculum and co-taught the graduate-level _Educational Technology: Applications, Applied Research and Integration_ and _Euclidean and Non-Euclidean Geometry_ courses for secondary mathematics teachers.